 Chicago isn’t lacking for entertainment options, that’s for sure!
 I feel like I take some of Chicago’s amenities for granted since I live here, but if you’re coming here for the first time, these are some of the activities I’d suggest checking out.

-The Second City – Some of the world’s best comedians have called The Second City home at one point or another, including Bob Odenkirk, Steve Carrell, Stephen Colbert, Amy Poehler, Tina Fey, and many, many more.
+The Second City – Some of the world’s best comedians have called The Second City home at one point or another, including Tina Fey, James Belushi, Dan Aykroid, Bill Murray, Bob Odenkirk, Steve Carrell, Stephen Colbert, Amy Poehler, Jane Lynch, and many, many more.
 This is the place to see them before they make it big, plus, the comedy is absolutely hilarious (obviously).

 Take in a Cubs Game – OK, let me be up front.
 I lived in Wrigleyville for a couple of years and I now have a passionate and irrational hatred for the Cubs.
 My husband says I should direct my ire at their fans and not the team itself but that is clearly nonsense.
 Regardless of my personal feelings, even I can recognize that Wrigley Field is pretty awesome and full of history so if you’re in town when the Cubs are playing you should totally try to get tickets.